nus-apr/CrashRepair/README.md

     docker run --rm -it crepair:tool

-To build an run a Docker image that contains both the tool and benchmark:
+To build and run a Docker image that contains both the tool and benchmark:

     make -C docker aio
     docker run --rm -it crepair:aio